Heparin: Contamination recalls

-Considering the animal source of pharmaceutical heparin, the numbers of potential impurities are relatively large compared with a wholly synthetic therapeutic agent.
+Considering the animal source of pharmaceutical heparin, the number of potential impurities is relatively large compared with a wholly synthetic therapeutic agent.
 The range of possible biological contaminants includes viruses, bacterial endotoxins, transmissible spongiform encephalopathy (TSE) agents, lipids, proteins, and DNA.
 During the preparation of pharmaceutical-grade heparin from animal tissues, impurities such as solvents, heavy metals, and extraneous cations can be introduced.
-However, the methods employed to minimize the occurrence and to identify and/or eliminate these contaminants are well established and listed in guidelines and pharmacopoeias.
+However, the methods employed to minimize the occurrence and to identify and/or eliminate these contaminants are well established and listed in guidelines and pharmacopeias.
 The major challenge in the analysis of heparin impurities is the detection and identification of structurally related impurities.
-The most prevalent impurity in heparin is dermatan sulfate (DS), also known as chondroitin sulfate B. The building-block of DS is a disaccharide composed of 1,3-linked N-acetyl galactosamine (GalN) and a uronic acid residue, connected via 1,4 linkages to form the polymer.
-DS is composed of three possible uronic acid (GlcA, IdoA or IdoA2S) and four possible hexosamine (GalNAc, Gal- NAc4S, GalNAc6S, or GalNAc4S6S) building-blocks.
-The presence of iduronic acid in DS distinguishes it from chrondroitin sulfate A and C and likens it to heparin and HS.
+The most prevalent impurity in heparin is dermatan sulfate (DS), also known as chondroitin sulfate B. The building block of DS is a disaccharide composed of 1,3-linked N-acetyl galactosamine (GalN) and a uronic acid residue, connected via 1,4 linkages to form the polymer.
+DS is composed of three possible uronic acids (GlcA, IdoA, or IdoA2S) and four possible hexosamine (GalNAc, Gal- NAc4S, GalNAc6S, or GalNAc4S6S) building blocks.
+The presence of iduronic acid in DS distinguishes it from chondroitin sulfate A and C and likens it to heparin and HS.
 DS has a lower negative charge density overall compared to heparin.
-A common natural contaminant, DS is present at levels of 1–7% in heparin API, but has no proven biological activity that influences the anticoagulation effect of heparin.
+A common natural contaminant, DS is present at levels of 1–7% in heparin API but has no proven biological activity that influences the anticoagulation effect of heparin.

 In December 2007, the US Food and Drug Administration (FDA) recalled a shipment of heparin because of bacterial growth (Serratia marcescens) in several unopened syringes of this product.
 S. marcescens can lead to life-threatening injuries and/or death.